-Russia's ambassador to Turkey assassinated in Ankara
+Gunman shouted 'Do not forget Aleppo!' as he shot ambassador

 Story highlights

+- Putin vows to step up fight against terror, saying "criminals will feel the heat"

+- Erdogan: Attack won't dampen effort to strengthen ties between Turkey, Russia

-(CNN)An off-duty police officer assassinated Russia's ambassador to Turkey at an art exhibition in Ankara on Monday, officials said.
+(CNN)A police officer assassinated Russia's ambassador to Turkey at an art exhibition in Ankara on Monday, officials said.
 The gunman shouted "Do not forget Aleppo!" as he opened fire.

 The shooting of Ambassador Andrey Karlov was captured on video.
 Russia's foreign ministry described it as a "terror attack."